 United Hatzalah of Israel’s Psychotrauma & Crisis Response Unit is taking EMS care to the next level

-The unit is unique in its commitment to arrive to the scene within minutes to provide emotional stabilization treatment, enabling the victim to cope emotionally with the situation in real time.
+The unit is unique in its commitment to arrive at the scene within minutes to provide emotional stabilization treatment, enabling the victim to cope emotionally with the situation in real time.
 Once there, our responders identify the traumatized victims and witnesses, and provide clinically tested emotional stabilization treatment as needed.
-They also engage family members and bystanders to provide information about where to turn to for community support or further psychological assistance before leaving the scene.
-Psychological First Aid administered during or immediately following the trauma has been shown to be effective in preventing the onset of PTSD.
+They also engage family members and bystanders to provide information about where to turn to for community support or further psychological assistance and make sure that the patient or patients have a support network prior to the responders leaving the scene.

 The Psychotrauma & Crisis Response Unit offers a brief training course to outside organizations, groups, corporations and businesses on psychological first aid.
 Our unit has been asked to run one-time courses for IDF sanctions, groups in the police force and even for a local squad of firemen.
 For more details contact Avi at [email protected].